truthcoin/www.truthcoin.info/_posts/2018-06-21-bit-assets.md

 date: 2018-06-21 05:00:00
 ---

-> Bringing "ERC20" tokens and other CryptoFinance to Bitcoin, on its own chain.
+> Bringing "ERC20" tokens and other CryptoFinance to Bitcoin, on its own specialized chain.

 ## 1. Motivation